-Akiyoshidai, one of the largest karst topographies in Japan, is situated in central Yamaguchi Prefecture at the western end of Honshu.
-The karst tableland of Akiyoshidai spans an area of 13,000ha on a gently sloped plateau at an altitude of 300m.
-The Ramsar Site covers an area of 563ha with the groundwater system developed under the central part of the plateau including three caves, Akiyoshido, Taishodo, and Kagekiyodo.
-It is one of the unique Ramsar Sites that recognized a groundwater system as a wetland ecosystem.
+Akiyoshidai, one of the largest karst topographies in Japan, is situated in central Yamaguchi Prefecture in the western end of Honshu.
+The karst tableland of Akiyoshidai extends over an area of 13,000ha on a gently sloped plateau at an altitude of 300m.
+The Ramsar site covers an area of 563ha with the ground water system developed under the central part of the plateau including three caves, Akiyoshido, Taishodo, and Kagekiyodo.
+It is one of the unique Ramsar sites that recognized a ground water system as a wetland ecosystem.

-Akiyoshidai was formed 350 million years ago when a coral reef became elevated as a result of orogenic movement.
-Subsequently, over a long period of time, the rainfall melted the limestone bed to shape the characteristic "Karrenfeld landscape", with numerous pinnacles of limestone and thousands of funnel-shaped dolines.
+Akiyoshidai was formed 350 million years ago when a coral reef rose by orogenic movement.
+Subsequently, over a long period of time, the rainfall melted the limestone bed to shape the characteristic "Karrenfeld Landscape", with numerous pinnacles of limestone and thousands of funnel-shaped dolines.